KyleRego/KyleRego.github.io/collections/_software_development_notes/anki-database-schema-notes.markdown

 # The collection.anki21 SQLite database

 Inspection of `sqlite_master` shows there is a `col` table, a `notes` table, a `cards` table, a `revlog` table, and a `graves` table.
 There are also two tables called `sqlite_stat1` and `sqlite_stat4` and 7 indexes.
 The indexes are data structures in the database which allow the database engine to execute certain queries, usually the most common ones, more efficiently.
 They are similar to the index of a textbook which allows you to see what page numbers mention specific keywords or the index of websites that Google maintains that it uses to serve results.
-I suspect the `sqlite_stat1` and `sqlite_stat4` tables are used by SQLite and are not specific to Anki.
+I would guess that `sqlite_stat1` and `sqlite_stat4` are tables used by SQLite.

 {% highlight console %}
 sqlite> .mode box